championballer/Patatap/README.md

 # Adapting

-A new sound can easily be add.
+A new sound can be add easily.
 Just append

 	key: {